wso2/docs-choreo-dev/en/docs/manage/api-security.md

 # API Security

 !!! note
-    This section will describe API security in terms of Authentication, Authorization, and Access Control.
+    This section will describe API security in terms of authentication, authorization, and access control.